Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

-\begin{enumerate} \item Draw $n=10^{4}$ observations from the model. \item Iterate through the sample, updating the exponentially weighted Hermite series based Spearman's rank correlation estimate in accordance with algorithm 2 in section \ref{nonstationaryAlgo} at each observation.
-In addition, the Pearson's correlation is estimated from the Hermite series based Spearman's rank estimate as $\hat{\rho}_{S} = 2 \sin \left( \frac{\pi}{6}\hat{R}_{N}\right)$. \item Calculate the exact Spearman's correlation coefficient at each observation through $R=\frac{6}{\pi}\arcsin(\frac{\rho^{(i)} }{2})$, where $\rho^{(i)} $ is the exact Pearson's correlation at each observation generated by the model under consideration. \item We repeat the aforementioned steps $m=10^3$ times and estimate two MAE curves.
-The first MAE curve tracks the MAE at the $i$th observation between the Hermite based Spearman's correlation estimate and the exact Spearman's rank coefficient.
-The second MAE curve tracks the MAE at the $i$th observation between the Pearson's correlation estimate obtained by transforming the Hermite based Spearman's correlation estimate and the exact Pearson's correlation.
-The latter MAE curve is compared to the MAE performance of an exponentially weighted version of the standard Pearson's correlation estimator. \item Repeat this procedure at a grid of $N$ and $\lambda$ values to assess the performance of the Hermite series based estimator for different values of these parameters. \end{enumerate}
+To assess the robustness of the exponentially weighted Hermite series based Spearman rank correlation estimator, we also transform the Spearman rank correlation to Pearson's product-moment correlation (using the Fisher consistent estimator, $\hat{\rho}_{S} = 2 \sin \left( (\pi/6)\hat{R}_{N}\right)$, applicable to bivariate normal distributions) and compare to an online, exponentially weighted version of the standard Pearson's correlation estimator, $\hat{\rho}(x,y)_{\lambda}$, which we define in \ref{ewpearson}.
+While the Spearman rank based estimator for the Pearson's product-moment correlation is not expected to be as efficient as the standard Pearson's correlation estimator, it allows us to assess robustness and accuracy in a comparable manner.
+For each of the two models, the following steps are repeated: \begin{enumerate} \item Draw $n=10^{4}$ observations from the model; \item Iterate through the sample, updating the exponentially weighted Hermite series based Spearman rank correlation estimate in accordance with algorithm 2 in Section \ref{nonstationaryAlgo} at each observation, $i$.
+Note that we did not apply an online standardization procedure to the observations.
+In addition, the Pearson's correlation is estimated from the Hermite series based Spearman rank estimate as $\hat{\rho}^{(i)}_{S} = 2 \sin \left( (\pi/6)\hat{R}^{(i)}_{N}\right)$; \item Calculate the exact, large sample limit of the Spearman correlation coefficient (i.e. the grade correlation) at each observation through $R^{(i)}=(6 / \pi)\arcsin(\rho^{(i)} /2)$, where $\rho^{(i)} $ is the exact Pearson's correlation at each observation generated by the model under consideration; \item Repeat the aforementioned steps $m=10^3$ times and estimate two MAE curves.
+The first MAE curve tracks the MAE at the $i$th observation between the Hermite series based Spearman correlation estimate and the exact, large sample limit of the Spearman rank coefficient.
+The second MAE curve tracks the MAE at the $i$th observation between $\hat{\rho}^{(i)}_{S} = 2 \sin \left( (\pi / 6)\hat{R}^{(i)}_{N}\right)$, and the exact Pearson's correlation.
+The latter MAE curve is compared to the MAE performance of an exponentially weighted version of the standard Pearson's correlation estimator; \item Repeat this procedure at a grid of $N$ and $\lambda$ values to assess the performance of the Hermite series based estimator for different values of these parameters.
+Given that the selection of these parameters requires balancing several considerations, we assess performance on a grid of parameters to evaluate sensitivity of the results to the parameter choice.
+In addition, we seek to determine whether smaller values of $\lambda$ perform better as discussed in Section \ref{lam_N_selection}. \end{enumerate} The Spearman rank correlation results for model 1 are presented in Fig. \ref{fig_model_1_res_spear}.
+Note that the results for model 1 excluding outliers (omitted for brevity) are very similar to the results with outliers as presented in Fig. \ref{fig_model_1_res_spear}, providing good evidence for the robustness of the Hermite series based estimator.
+The Pearson's correlation results for model 1 are presented in Fig. \ref{fig_model_1_res_pearson}.